Empress Dowager Cixi: The Concubine Who Launched Modern China: Reception

 Pamela Kyle Crossley said in the London Review of Books that Chang Jung's claims for Cixi "seem to be minted from her own musings, and have little to do with what we know was actually going in China."
 Because she does not know the recent Western scholarship, Chang misunderstands, for instance, Cixi's role in the Boxer Uprising.
 Crossley says the book depicts all who opposed Cixi's declaration of war as "cowardly, corrupt or in actual collusion with one or another of the foreign powers."
 Crossley says that it is long proven that chief provincial officials simply ignored her orders, and when the Eight Allied Armies invaded, she was two weeks journey away, in Xi'an; Chang does not realize that decisions in the capital were made by Ronglu, and that only his intervention with the victorious Allies kept them from executing her as a Boxer supporter.
 Although Crossley was sympathetic to restoring women's place in Chinese history, she found "rewriting Cixi as Catherine the Great or Margaret Thatcher is a poor bargain: the gain of an illusory icon at the expense of historical sense."

+In a review for the Financial Times, historian Jeffrey Wasserstrom wrote that Chang provided solid arguments for seeing Cixi as an unusual and extraordinary woman and for pushing back against histories that characterized her as an enemy of progress but failed to make a case for seeing Cixi as a "wise moderniser" ahead of her time.
+He argued that Chang over-emphasized evidence supporting her claims while downplaying evidence against them and felt that the passages describing Cixi's internal thoughts were too speculative, comparing her work unfavorably to Cleopatra: A Life by Stacy Schiff.